commentary Romans 13

 The life of a Christian should never be characterized by immoral, rowdy, crude, foolish behavior (Titus 2:12).
 Let us walk honestly (euschamonos), meaning uprightly, decently, soberly, mannerly (Luke 21:34; Eph 5:5-8).
 Rioting (revellings in Gal 5:21; 1Pet 4:3) and all such foolish acts must not be once named among you (Eph 5:3).
 Chambering (the bed in Heb 13:4) is a euphemism for all kinds of immoral behavior, and wantonness (lasciviousness in Gal 5:19; Eph 4:19) refers to all kinds of sensual or promiscuous behavior.

 Instead, put ye on the Lord Jesus Christ.
-The figure is that of putting on a garment and is commonly used in this context (see Gal 3:27; Eph 4:24; Col 3:12; Eph 6:11).
+The picture is of someone putting on a garment.
+It is a common figure of speech in this context (see Gal 3:27; Eph 4:24; Col 3:12; Eph 6:11).
 Instead of walking nakedly in the lusts of the flesh, be clothed with Christ (2Cor 5:2-4).
 Imitate His manner of conduct and His frame of mind.